HomeBlogSAM.gov

 CAGE validation delay

-“Submitted” vs “Active”
+“Submitted” is not “Active”

 Annual renewal

-Phase 4 — After Active
+Phase 4 — After you go Active

 • Open a beta.SAM.gov account (searching + save-search alerts)